space-wizards/docs/src/en/space-station-14/core-design/antagonists.md

 ## Accessibility

-- Antags should be provided all the information required to perform their role, along with what they are allowed and not allowed to do to achieve their objectives.
+- Antags should be provided with all the information required to perform their role, along with what they are allowed and not allowed to do to achieve their objectives.
 Mechanics/identification should not rely solely on colors for differentiation or functionality.

 ## Fun to lose against (or as)

 - Losing/dying to an antag should not feel unfair to a player.
 Players should always have some option in terms of counterplay.
-Same goes for antags, they should always feel like they have options and are not hard countered.
+The same goes for antags, they should always feel like they have options and are not hard countered.

 ---